state-alchemists/zrb/docs/getting-started.md

 Host: localhost
 ```

+Since we don't have `MESSAGE` and `HOST` on OS's environment variable, Zrb will use the default values.

 ### Dev Environment

-Now let's try this again with `DEV` environment:
+Now, let's try this again with `DEV` environment:

 ```bash
 export DEV_MESSAGE="Test Hello World"